oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-file-manager.md

 If you're encountering an issue not specifically addressed here, follow these general troubleshooting steps:

 1. **Clear Browser Cache:**
-   Clear your browser’s cache to rule out issues caused by outdated resources or settings.
+   Clear your browser's cache to rule out issues caused by outdated resources or settings.

 2. **Check Logs:**
-   Review the Oqtane application logs or the web server’s logs for any error messages or warnings that could indicate issues with the File Manager.
+   Review the Oqtane application logs or the web server's logs for any error messages or warnings that could indicate issues with the File Manager.

 3. **Check File Paths:**
    Ensure that the file paths configured in Oqtane (either through settings or web.config) are correct and accessible by the server.